tidy-finance/website/docs/31_beta.md

 # Beta estimation

 In this chapter, we introduce you to an important concept in financial economics: the exposure of an individual stock to changes in the market portfolio.
 According to the Capital Asset Pricing Model (CAPM), cross-sectional variation in expected asset returns should be a function of the covariance between the excess return of the asset and the excess return on the market portfolio.
 The regression coefficient of market returns on excess returns is usually called the market beta.
-In this chapter, we show an estimation procedure for the market betas.
+We show an estimation procedure for the market betas.
 We do not go into details about the foundations of market beta but simply refer to any treatment of the [CAPM](https://en.wikipedia.org/wiki/Capital_asset_pricing_model) for further information.
 Instead, we provide details about all the functions that we use to compute the results.
 In particular, we leverage useful computational concepts: rolling-window estimation and parallelization.

 We use the following packages throughout this chapter: